robenkleene/audio-references/reaktor/reaktor-snapshots.md

 ### Snapshot Banks as Files

 Snapshot banks can be stored as external `.ssf` files.
-In practice this isn't that useful though, because loading a `.ssf` modifies the original Ensemble.
+In practice this isn't that useful though, because loading a `.ssf` doesn't persist across host re-launches.

 #### Saving

-To save a Snapshot Bank as a `.ssf` file, right-click the bank and select "Save Bank".
+To save a Snapshot Bank as a `.ssf` file, turn on edit mode,  right-click the bank and select "Save Bank".

 #### Loading

-To load a Snapshot Bank from an `.ssf` file, right-click an existing bank, or the Embedded header, and select "Load Bank".
+To load a Snapshot Bank from an `.ssf` file, turn on edit mode, right-click an existing bank (or the `Embedded` header) and select "Load Bank".

-(This appears to replace existing banks?
-Also loaded banks simply don't seem to work reliably, I've had trouble getting the settings to restore.)

 ### Embedded Snapshot Banks